IP PA System for School: Modern Campus Communication with ZYCOO

 Traditional PA systems were built around centralized hardware and fixed speaker circuits.
 That worked when campuses were simple.
 Today, it often creates limitations.

 Modern schools include multiple buildings, sports facilities, cafeterias, corridors, and outdoor areas.
-Some messages should reach everyone.
-Others should stay within a specific building or zone.
+Some messages should reach everyone, while others should stay within a specific building or zone.
 In analog systems, zones are tied to wiring.
 When a building is expanded or repurposed, modifying zones usually means dealing with physical cable paths.
 The system continues to operate, but it no longer mirrors how the campus actually functions.

 Control creates another challenge.
 A single PA console in the main office assumes communication flows through one location.
 In reality, responsibilities are shared.
 Security staff, administrators, and event coordinators may all need controlled access.
 Without structured permission management, either access becomes restricted, or control becomes too open.